Leg3ndary/Benny/README.md

-# ShrimpE
+# Benny Bot

-The totally famous shrimpy bot, open source because its just for fun
+Open source bot that I made for fun and educational purposes, previously shrimpy, idk i think benny bot has a better ring to it